-In SRe$^2$L~\citep{yin2023squeeze} approach, the key of data synthesis revolves around utilizing the gradient information emanating from both the semantic class and the predictions of the pretrained squeezing model, paired with BN distribution matching.
-Let $(\bm x, \bm y)$ be an example $\bm x$ for optimization and its corresponding one-hot label $\bm y$ for the pretrained squeezing model.
-Throughout synthesis process the squeezing model is frozen for recovering the encoded information ensuring consistency and reliability in the generated data.
-Let $\mathcal T(\bm x)$ be the target training distribution from which the data synthesis process should ultimately learn a function of desired trajectory, where $\mathcal T$ is a data transformation function to augment input sample to various levels of difficulties.
-Following~\cite{bengio2009curriculum}, a weigh $0 \leq W_s(x) \leq 1$ is defined and applied to example $\bm x$ at stage $s$ in the curriculum sequence.
-The training distribution $D_s(x)$ is:

-In our scenario, since the varying difficulties are governed by the data transformation function $\mathcal T$, we can straightforwardly employ $W_s(x)=1$ across all stages.
-Consequently, the training distribution solely depends on $\mathcal T(x)$ and can be simplified as follows:

-By integrating curriculum learning within the data synthesis phase, this procedure can be defined as:
+In SRe$^2$L~\citep{yin2023squeeze} approach, the key of data synthesis revolves around utilizing the gradient information emanating from both the semantic class and the predictions of the pre-trained squeezing model, paired with BN distribution matching.
+Let $(\bm x, \bm y)$ be an example $\bm x$ for optimization and its corresponding one-hot label $\bm y$ for the pre-trained squeezing model.
+Throughout the synthesis process, the squeezing model is frozen to recover the encoded information and ensure consistency and reliability in the generated data.
+Let $\mathcal T(\bm x)$ be the target training distribution from which the data synthesis process should ultimately learn a function of desired trajectories, where $\mathcal T$ is a data transformation function to augment input samples to various levels of difficulties.
+Following~\cite{bengio2009curriculum}, a weight $0 \leq W_s(x) \leq 1$ is defined and applied to example $\bm x$ at stage $s$ in the curriculum sequence.
+The training distribution $D_s(x)$ is: In our scenario, since the varying difficulties are governed by the data transformation function $\mathcal T$, we can straightforwardly employ $W_s(x)=1$ across all stages.
+Consequently, the training distribution solely depends on $\mathcal T(x)$ and can be simplified as follows: By integrating curriculum learning within the data synthesis phase, this procedure can be defined as:

-\begin{definition}[Curriculum Data Synthesis] In the data synthesis optimization, the corresponding sequence of distributions \( D(x) \) will be a curriculum if there is an increment in the entropy of these distributions, i.e., the difficulty of the transformed input samples escalating and become increasingly challenging for the pre-trained model to predict as the training progresses. \end{definition}

-Thus, the key for our curriculum data synthesis becomes how to design $\mathcal T(x)$ across different training iterations.
-The following discusses several strategies to construct this in the curriculum scheme.
+\begin{definition}[Curriculum Data Synthesis] In the data synthesis optimization, the corresponding sequence of distributions \( D(x) \) will be a curriculum if there is an increment in the entropy of these distributions, i.e., the difficulty of the transformed input samples escalates and becomes increasingly challenging for the pre-trained model to predict as the training progresses. \end{definition} Thus, the key for our curriculum data synthesis becomes how to design $\mathcal T(x)$ across different training iterations.
+The following section discusses several strategies to construct this in the curriculum scheme.

 {\bf Baseline: Constant Learning (CTL)}.
 This is the regular training method where all training examples are typically treated equally.
 Each sample from the training dataset has an equal chance of being transformed in a given batch, assuming no difficulty imbalance or biases across different training iterations.